ChiragPatel29/shopifyfrontendchallenge/README.md

 #Check it out on
 https://shopifyfrontendchallenge.herokuapp.com/

-I have implemented below features
+## I have implemented below features.
   Save likes if the user leaves or reloads the page.\
   Add a loading state while we wait for NASA’s API to return data

 In the project directory, you can run: